-Once connected to the app, you’ll have the option to adjust the noise cancelling and equalizer, and view earbud battery information.
+Once connected to the app, you’ll have the option to adjust the noise canceling and equalizer, and view earbud battery information.
 Tap the settings icon in the top right corner of the app and you can dive into seemingly endless customization options.
 You can adjust everything from in-ear detection, sidetone, and onboard controls to voice assistant, voice feedback, and call equalizers.

 It is critical to download the Jabra Sound+ app and install the latest firmware updates when first using the Jabra Elite 7 Active

 The MySound feature utilizes a hearing test to create a unique sound profile for your ears.
 Much like the Beats Fit Pro and Sony WF-1000XM4, the MyFit feature plays tones through both earbuds to ensure you are using the right size of ear tips.
-Moreover, you can personalize the active noise cancelling (ANC) to target more low or high-frequency sounds.
+Moreover, you can personalize the active noise canceling (ANC) to target more low or high-frequency sounds.